Adult Evening Language Courses

 A: Sorry but the full fee must be paid before the course starts.

 Q: I am really interested in one of your courses, but can’t attend on the day you are advertising should I look elsewhere?

 A: Yes and we will be happy to recommend other institutions.
 However, it is still worth registering your interest, as occasionally we create additional courses if there is a high demand, especially Level 1 courses.

 Q: Do you have any courses starting later on in the year?

 A: Yes!
-We offer 20-week courses that commence in January as well as 10-week holiday courses starting in April.
+We offer 20-week Beginner Courses that commence in January as well as 10-week Holiday Courses starting in April.

 Q: Will I need to put much work in outside of the lessons?

 A: Even though our courses do not lead to a qualification, it is impossible to retain what you have learnt in class without doing some homework and revision throughout the course.
 We recommend about 20 minutes per day of exposure to the language, i.e. doing homework, listening to the radio, songs, watching a video or reading an article in a newspaper or magazine.

 The Laboratory’s self-study resources include individual PC workstations with Internet access, reference books, dictionaries and foreign magazines (for some languages).
 Please note that these can be used on site only during term-time.